ahmadjamalkta/inet-showcases/visualizer/environment/doc/index.rst

 ------------------

-In this example configuration (``IsometricView`` in the ini file), the view is set to isometric projection.
-This is done by setting the :par:`viewAngle` parameter in :ned:`SceneVisualizer`:
+In this example configuration (``IsometricView`` in the ini file), the view is set to isometric projection, by setting the :par:`viewAngle` parameter in :ned:`SceneVisualizer`:

 .. literalinclude:: ../omnetpp.ini